CCEF Honors Johnny Milleson's Commitment to Clarke County

 Today, the Clarke County Education Foundation (CCEF) was proud to again award all third-grade students in Clarke County with their very own dictionary.
 The dictionaries were paid for by an endowment from funds raised under the leadership of John Friant, Sr. The John...

 Berryville, Virginia (November 5, 2019) – The Clarke County Education Foundation announced the renaming of one of its scholarships, the CCHS Performing Arts Scholarship to the Andy Kiser CCHS Performing Arts Scholarship.
 Mr. Andy Kiser served as a teacher and media...

-The Clarke County Education Foundation is an independent public charity dedicated to promoting, expanding, and augmenting the educational opportunities for students and staff in the Clarke County Public Schools, by generating private support and involvement to enhance these publicly-maintained services.
+The Clarke County Education Foundation is an independent public charity 501(c)(3) corporation.
+We are dedicated to promoting, expanding, and augmenting the educational opportunities for students and staff in the Clarke County Public Schools, by generating private support and involvement to enhance these publicly maintained services. read more